nixlang-wiki/nixlang-wiki/nix.md

 ## Nix language

 The nix language is its functional, domain specific language.
-To play around, you can use the `nix repl` on your computer.
+To play around with it, you can use `nix repl` on your computer.

 **Where to learn it?**